-Tidal marshlands and the Frisians are a dual entity.
-The Chauci and the Frisii (Frisians) had learned to adapt to this unprotective, hospitable salty environment.
-A vast area of treelees, tidal marshlands, frequently flooded by the sea, but where they nonetheless prospered at the time the civilized Romans arrived around the year of Christ.
-People lived on terps, i.e. artificial settlement mounds, and would continue to do so till this very day.
+Tidal marshlands and Frisians, a dual entity.
+The Chauci and the Frisians (Frisii) had learned to adapt to this unprotective, hospitable salty environment.
+A vast area of treelees, tidal marshlands.
+No rocks, no wood, not much sweet water, and frequently flooded by the sea.
+But where these tribes nonetheless prospered at the time the civilized Romans arrived around the year of Christ.
+The way the Chauci and the Frisians survived?
+They lived on terps, i.e. artificial settlement mounds, and would continue to do so till this very day.

-It was the Roman soldier, Plinius (or Pliny) the Elder, who described this terp culture in his Naturalis historia, written in the first century.
-Plinius was stationed for some years in the area between rivers Ems and Weser, the land of the Chauci.
-Then, the terp region encompassed the area what is today region Ostfriesland in Germany, and provinces Friesland and Groningen in the Netherlands.
-The Chauci generally are situated in region Ostfriesland and possibly part of province Groningen too.
-The Frisii were the neighboring tribe living west of the Chauci, more or less provinces Friesland and Noord Holland.
+It was the Roman soldier Plinius, or Pliny, the Elder who described this terp culture in his Naturalis historia, written in the first century.
+Plinius was stationed for some years in the area between the River Ems and the River Weser, which was the land of the Chauci.
+Back then, the terp region encompassed the area what is today region Ostfriesland in Germany, and provinces Friesland and Groningen in the Netherlands.
+The Chauci generally are situated in region Ostfriesland and possibly in parts of province Groningen too.
+The Frisians were the neighboring tribe living west of the Chauci, more or less provinces Friesland and Noord Holland.
+An area the Romans failed to conquer, north of the limes along the River Rhine.

 Below what Plinius the Elder wrote about the Chauci, about the terp culture of the Wadden Sea.

 The mire must have been cow dung.
 Cow dung can be dried and then used as fuel.
-This was practiced in the terp region of Nordfriesland in northern Germany, where terps still have their protective function, after the Second World War still.
-The other option is, Plinius actually meant peat instead of mire, but then you are already a bit more inland away from the terps.
+This continued to be practiced in the terp region of Nordfriesland in northern Germany, where terps, locally known as warft, still have their protective function, even after the Second World War.
+Another option might be that Plinius actually meant peat instead of mire.
+But for the peatlands you are already a bit more inland away from the terps.

 Furthermore, that the Chauci (and the Frisii) did not have cattle is incorrect.
 To the contrary.
-The peoples of the tidal marshlands were livestock farmers par excellence.
+The peoples of the tidal marshlands were livestock farmers par excellence, cattle and sheep.
+And from the Romans they inherited among other chickens and cats too.
 Archaeological research has confirmed this without any doubt.
 No explanation as to why Plinius missed this ‘detail’, or wanted to miss this detail.

-The pits filled with rain water mentioned by Plinius, probably collected from the roofs, might refer to what is known in Nordfriesland as a Fething or in province Friesland as a dobbe.
-Check out our blog post Groove is in the Hearth too, about collecting rain water with grooves at terps, and all the superstitious and pagan practices that were part of it.
-Fethings and dobbes are now mainly used at the tidal marshlands for the sweet water supply for cattle.
+The pits filled with rain water mentioned by Plinius, probably collected from the roofs, might refer to what is known in region Nordfriesland as a Fething or in province Friesland as a dobbe.
+Check our post Groove is in the Hearth too, about collecting rain water with grooves at terps, and all the superstitious and pagan practices that were part of it.
+Fethings and dobbes are now mainly used at the tidal marshlands for sweet water supply for livestock.

 - Gelder, van J. et al, Plinius.
 De wereld.
 Naturalis historia (2004)